Grey-headed chachalaca: Distribution and habitat

 The grey-headed chachalaca is found from Mosquitia in eastern Honduras through eastern Nicaragua and most of Costa Rica and Panama into Colombia's Chocó Department.
 In addition to mainland Panama it occurs on Isla del Rey, where it might have been introduced by native Americans.
 It inhabits a variety of humid landscapes characterized by dense vegetation such as thickets, secondary forest, brushy abandoned fields, and thinned forests.
 It shuns the interior of dense forest though it can occur in their edges.
 In elevation it ranges from sea level to 1700 m.

 Behavior

 Feeding

 The grey-headed chachalaca forages typically in groups of six to 12 but sometimes up to 20, usually in the vegetation but sometimes on the ground.
 Its diet is about 75% fruit, 17% leaves, and 8% invertebrates.
 In the dry season it visits rivers to drink in the morning and evening.

 Breeding

-The grey-headed chachalaca's egg-laying season spans at least January to May, which overlaps the rainy season.
+The grey-headed chachalaca's egg-laying season spans at least January to May, which overlaps the dry season.
 Its broad shallow nest is built of twigs, vines, and other vegetation and placed 1 to 2.4 m above ground in a tree or bush and often screened by vines.
 The female lays three dull white eggs and incubates them alone.